JrVerbiest/jrverbiest.github.io/README.md

 #### Senior Researcher @ Karel de Grote-Hogeschool & Technical Developer @ Hasselt University

-I am an (electronic) engineer (ir. & Ing.)  with +19y experience and a demonstrated history of working in research and industry.
+Engineer (ir. & Ing.) with +19y experience and a demonstrated history of working in research and industry.
 In recent years a shift to data science and machine learning, with interest in the use of AI (Artificial Intelligence) in healthcare applications.

-Currently, I am working as a Senior Researcher at Karel de Grote-Hogeschool (part-time, 80%) and as Technical Developer at Hasselt University @ research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences (part-time, 20%).
+I am working part-time as a Senior Researcher at Karel de Grote-Hogeschool and part-time as Technical Developer at Hasselt University @ research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences.

 [🌐 LinkedIn](https://www.linkedin.com/in/joeriverbiest/)